 On the death of Queen Victoria in 1901, Albert Edward became King-Emperor as Edward VII, with Alexandra as Queen-Empress consort.
 From Edward's death in 1910 until her own death, she was the Queen Mother, being a queen and the mother of the reigning monarch, George V of the United Kingdom, though she was more generally styled Her Majesty Queen Alexandra.
 She greatly distrusted her nephew, Wilhelm II of Germany, and supported her son during World War I, in which Britain and its allies defeated Germany.

-Edward VII of United Kingdom and Alexandra of Denmark were married on 07 Mar 1863 in Gravesend, Kent, , England[401].
-They had the following children:
+Edward of United Kingdom VII and Alexandra of Denmark had the following children: